-MAIL: College Board SAT Program
+MAIL: College Board SAT Program P.O.

-P.O.
 Box 025505 Miami, FL 33102

-© 2019 The College Board.
-College Board, Advanced Placement Program, Advanced Placement, SAT, Student Search Service, and the acorn logo are registered trademarks of the College Board.
-A2O, Access to Opportunity, BigFuture, SAT Subject Tests, and Score Choice are trademarks owned by the College Board.
+© 2020 College Board.
+College Board, SAT, Advanced Placement, AP, Student Search Service, and the acorn logo are registered trademarks of College Board.
+Score Choice, SAT Subject Tests, Access to Opportunity, A2O, BigFuture, CSS Profile, and Career Finder are trademarks owned by College Board.
 All other marks are the property of their respective owners.

-Visit the College Board on the web: collegeboard.org.
+Visit College Board on the web: collegeboard.org.

-Khan Academy is a registered trademark in the United States and other jurisdictions.
+$\label{thm:condition} \mbox{Khan Academy is a registered trademark in the United States and other jurisdictions.}$